coreybruyere/530Flow/README.md

 ## Guidelines

 #### CSS / SCSS
-This kit uses [BEM](http://bem.info/method/) syntax and [OOCSS](http://oocss.org/) patterns.
+This kit uses the [BEM](http://bem.info/method/) syntax and [OOCSS](http://oocss.org/) patterns.
 Following these as closely as possible, along with good documentation, will lead to an organzied, and maintainable codebase.

 The `grunt` and `grunt dev` commands compile, prefix, minify, and copy css into both the static development directory and the cms directory.